cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 <BR><BR>

+* Click `Create`
-* Click on `Create`; which means "Build a Virtual Machine using this Ubuntu operating system".
+    * This means "Initiate the process of starting a VM using this Ubuntu operating system"

 <BR><BR>